 Yes.
-Boys in all age divisions will be asked to participate in player evaluations on Friday evening January 24, 2020.
+Boys in all age divisions will be asked to participate in player evaluations during the first week of practice that starts on February 3, 2020.
 Coaches and board members will place players on teams to help ensure that each team is as competitive as possible.
-You will receive an email in early January confirming the date and time of the player evaluations.
+You will receive an email in early January confirming the dates and times of the player evaluations/practices.
 These are evaluations, not try-outs.
 Every child who wants to play will play in our rec program.

 These player evaluations are necessary so that skill level can be distributed as evenly as possible among the teams.
 It is very important that all players be evaluated.
 We would rather have a player attend for a portion of their session than not come at all.
 To be fair to all coaches and players alike, if your son still cannot make the player evaluation session, they will be selected to a team through a blind draft "hat pick" process at the end of the draft.
 The coach that is due the next pick at the end of the draft process will be given the first "hat pick".
 JTAA Lacrosse's goal is to be as fair as possible in team selection and the "hat pick" rule helps to ensure that fairness and the integrity of the process.
 There are no exceptions to the "hat pick" rule.